Finding Trends in Software Research: Introduction

-In summary, this paper makes the following contributions: \bi \item A fully automatic and repeatable process for discovering a topology between tens of thousands of technical papers. \item An open-source toolkit that other researchers can apply to other sets of documents: see \url{https://goo.gl/Au1i53}. \item A large database that integrates all our results into one, easy-to-query SQL database: see \url{https://goo.gl/zSgb4i}. \item A lightweight approach to gathering information about the entire SE community.
+In summary, this paper makes the following contributions: \bi \item A fully automatic and repeatable process for discovering a topology between tens of thousands of technical papers. \item An open-source toolkit that other researchers can apply to other sets of documents: see \href{https://goo.gl/Au1i53}{goo.gl/Au1i53}. \item A large database that integrates all our results into one, easy-to-query SQL database: see \href{https://goo.gl/zSgb4i}{goo.gl/zSgb4i}. \item A lightweight approach to gathering information about the entire SE community.
 Using that information, we can not only answer the four questions above, but many more like it. \ei Further to the last point, the answers to our four questions are: